 It was against this backdrop that the match, watched by Prince Arthur of Connaught, Italian Ambassador Count Grandi and 56,044 fans, kicked off.
 And kick-off it certainly did.

-Within the first minute Swedish referee Otto Olsen awarded England a penalty after Italian ‘keeper Carlo Ceresoli brought Drake down.
+Inside the first minute Swedish referee Otto Olsen awarded England a penalty after Italian ‘keeper Carlo Ceresoli brought Drake down.
 Manchester City’s Eric Brook took the spot kick and Ceresoli saved brilliantly.

-After two minutes Drake clashed with Monti leaving him with a broken foot.
-The naturalised Italian carried on for 15 minutes but eventually limped off to leave his team down to 10 men.
-By then they were 3 down.
-Brook atoned for his penalty miss by scoring twice, with a header and a free-kick and Drake also netted to leave the Italians with a mountain to climb.
+Monti’s departure left his team down to 10 men and by then they were also 3 goals down.
+Brook atoned for his penalty miss by scoring twice, with a header and a free-kick and Drake also netted to leave the World champs with a mountain to climb.

 Referee Olsen said after the match; “I had to pull the Italians up and I gave them an awful warning.